zephyrproject-rtos/zephyr/doc/connectivity/bluetooth/api/audio/shell/ccp.rst

 can make calls, including calls from apps such as Skype, e.g. (smart)phones and PCs.

-It is necessary to have :code:`BT_DEBUG_TBS` enabled for using the TBS server interactively.
+It is necessary to have :kconfig:option:`CONFIG_BT_TBS_LOG_LEVEL_DBG` enabled for using the TBS server interactively.

 Using the telephone bearer service
 ==================================